-Lydia Lukidis is an author, creator and conceptual artist.
-Her passion for reading and writing began at a very young age when she started composing poem after poem in her journals.
+Lydia Lukidis is the author of 50+ trade and educational books for children.
+Her passion for reading and writing began at a very young age, when she was a voracious reader and composed poem after poem in her journals.
+At the same time, her deep curiosity also prompted her to study science, and she eventually acquired a College degree in Pure and Applied Science.
 She later acquired her Bachelor degree in English Literature from McGill University and her love for the written word continued to grow.

-In addition to her work with children, Lydia writes articles and blogs for magazines and websites that target adults.
+In addition to her work with children, Lydia is a freelance journalist for magazines and websites, and primarily focuses on such topics as education, parenting, and wellness.
 She also does conceptual work for creative companies such as Moment Factory, where her latest project was to collaborate on a family show for Royal Caribbean International.

 Lydia is represented by Miranda Paul from the Erin Murphy Literary agency.